-The use of the exchange of information on request and automatic exchange of tax information could create a wide scope of benefits to the Continent, if correctly used.
+The use of the EOIR and automatic exchange of tax information could create a wide scope of benefits to the Continent, if correctly used.
 In particular, it could give Africa access to the following benefits:

-- Tax transparency: availability of reliable and up-to-date information within the jurisdiction on ownership (legal and beneficial), accounting records, banking information, and on account holders which may stimulate improvements or introduction of similar reporting for resident taxpayers. - Effectiveness of tax administration: access of tax authorities to the essential tax-relevant data by 1) eliminating incompatible restrictions, e.g. bank and other professional secrecy, often also for domestic purposes and 2) addressing potentially ineffective procedures, e.g. no sanctions
+- Tax transparency: availability of reliable and up-to-date information within the jurisdiction on ownership (legal and beneficial), accounting records, banking information, and on account holders which may stimulate improvements or introduction of similar reporting for resident taxpayers. - Effectiveness of tax administration: access of tax authorities to the essential tax-relevant data by 1) eliminating incompatible restrictions, e.g.

+bank and other professional secrecy, often also for domestic purposes and 2) addressing potentially ineffective procedures, e.g. no sanctions.

-- Exchange of information: setting up a wide international framework for EOI, improving responsiveness and quality of requests, and setting up processes on access to and handling of sensitive information - Digitalisation of tax administration: assessment of confidentiality and data safeguards brings benefits for the tax administration as a whole; handling AEOI data develops systems, skills and expertise and may improve the quality and handling of domestically available tax data - Taxpayers' discipline: third-party reporting has a proven record of enhancing tax compliance through the threat of prosecution for fraud.
+• Exchange of information: setting up a wide international framework for EOI, improving responsiveness and quality of requests, and setting up processes on access to and handling of sensitive information.

+- Digitalisation of tax administration: assessment of confidentiality and data safeguards brings benefits for the tax administration as a whole; handling AEOI data develops systems, skills and expertise and may improve the quality and handling of domestically available tax data - Taxpayers' discipline: third-party reporting has a proven record of enhancing tax compliance through the threat of prosecution for fraud.

-Three types of information are at heart of the EOIR standard: 1) Legal and beneficial ownership information, 2), accounting records and 3) bank information.
+Three types of information are at heart of the EOIR standard: 1) Legal and beneficial ownership information, 2) accounting records and 3) bank information.
 Without access to this type of information countries cannot effectively enforce their own laws or provide, on request, 'foreseeably relevant information' for the administration or enforcement of the domestic tax laws of another tax authority.

-Examples of tax gains generated through the implementation of the EOIR standard include:

-- Uganda which has set-up its exchange of information unit in March 2014.
-Since its inception, the unit has sent over 30 information requests and responded to several requests.
-Uganda recovered over \$9 million in taxes in 2015/2016. - Burkina Faso set-up an exchange of information unit in 2015.
-The first EOI requests were sent in 2017 (7 requests).
-As of September 2017, the tax administration's estimation is to recover over 2.4 million US dollars in taxes from its first requests sent. - South Africa collected \$62.24 million through a settlement from one taxpayer in 2013.
+Examples of tax gains generated through the implementation of the EOIR standard include the following: Uganda recovered over \$9 million in taxes in 2015/2016; in September 2017, Burkina Faso estimated that it would recover over 2.4 million US dollars in taxes from its first requests sent; South Africa collected \$62.24 million through a settlement from one taxpayer in 2013.
 The exchange of information played a determining role in the collection of tax in this case.